jwaliszko/ExpressiveAnnotations/README.md

     ea.settings.debug = true; // output debug messages to the web console
 							  // (should be disabled for release code)
 ```

+#####<a id="#is-there-a-possibility-to-perform-asynchronous-validation">Is there a possibility to perform asynchronous validation?</a>

+Currently not.
+Although there is an ongoing work on [async-work branch](https://github.com/JaroslawWaliszko/ExpressiveAnnotations/tree/async-work), created especially for asynchronous-related ideas.
+If you feel you'd like to contribute, either by providing better solution, review code or just test what is currently there, your help is always highly appreciated.

 #####<a id="what-if-my-question-is-not-covered-by-faq-section">What if my question is not covered by FAQ section?</a>